-The Roomba 980, however, has a roller system comprising of two different silicone rollers that rotate inwards to shove specks and fragments towards the valve located in its center.
+The Roomba 980, however, has a roller system comprising two different silicone rollers that rotate inwards to shove specks and fragments toward the valve located in its center.

 It can automatically adjust its height to 2 inches on either side to clean throw rugs and accommodate carpet height differences.
 However as the wheels don’t carry the unit up to a ledge, the Roomba can’t climb stairs or do anything similar.
 The wheels let the droid rotate in a circle instead of moving forward and backward.

 The Neato Botvac’s wheels only look like the Roomba but function differently.
 It lifts the Botvac up so that it reaches higher and more places than the Roomba.
 It assumes a smaller profile while lifting its rear up and, with the brush, easily wedges into difficult-to-reach spots like behind toilets and under chairs the Roomba finds difficult to reach.